zendesk/zendesk_app_migrator/README.md

 ### For development...

-Source files are under `lib`, test files under `test`.
-The codebase currently makes use of ES6 features enabled by the `--harmony` flag.
+Source files are under `src`, test files under `src/test`.
+The codebase currently makes use of ES6 features by way of the Typescript compiler.
+To that end, all of the source code is written in Typescript.
+An added bonus is that the package will ship with type declarations alongside the Javascript.

 #### Setting up your dev environment